|

 indentation.

-EC [title [override [flag [ref-name]]]]
+EC [title [override [flag [refname]]]]

-followed by an automatically incrementing counter stored in
+Liec followed by an automatically incrementing counter

-are equivalent.
+in its place are equivalent.

 [1mflag[24m Effect